 Find inspirational ideas for your spring wardrobe with Holly’s article –> Sprucing up your spring wardrobe

-About the Author: Holly is a full time student and TA studying towards her Doctorate in literature and writing.
+About the Writer: Holly is a full time student and TA studying towards her Doctorate in literature and writing.
 She is an avid runner, blogger and fashionista who enjoys blogging on behalf of Sears and other brands she loves.